How to Become an Appraiser in New York

-If you want to know how to become an appraiser in New York or you want to know more about upgrading an existing credential, the path starts by learning the state requirements you need to meet.
-But no matter if you’re just starting out or ready to advance to the next level of your career, McKissock Learning has the qualifying education and required courses you need to achieve your goals.
+If you want to know how to become an appraiser in New York or how to upgrade your existing credential, start by reviewing your state’s licensing requirements.
+Whether you’re just starting out in real estate appraisal or you’re ready to take your career to the next level, McKissock Learning has the appraisal courses and professional development resources you need to achieve your goals.

-Step 2: Find a Certified Residential or Certified General Appraiser agree to act as your supervisory appraiser (note: you will both need to take the Supervisor/Trainee Appraiser Course for New York)
+Step 2: Find a Certified Residential or Certified General Appraiser who will agree to act as your supervisory appraiser.
+(Note: Both you and your supervisor will need to take the Supervisor/Trainee Appraiser Course for New York.)

 Online Info